jpulse-net/jpulse-framework/docs/dev/work-items.md

     - they have different form validation and submit handling,
     - better to consolidate using one approach?

-### W-013: view: define standard for page assets, create site admin index page - v0.4.5
+### W-013, v0.4.5: view: define standard for page assets, create site admin index page
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - define standard for page assets:
   - webapp/static/assets/<page-name>/*